apple/darwin-xnu/README.md

 # What is XNU?

-XNU kernel is part of the Darwin operating system for use in OS X and iOS operating systems.
-XNU is an acronym for XNU is Not Unix.
+XNU kernel is part of the Darwin operating system for use in macOS and iOS operating systems.
+XNU is an acronym for X is Not Unix.
 XNU is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and C++ API for writing drivers called IOKit.
-XNU runs on I386, X86_64 for both single processor and multi-processor configurations.
+XNU runs on `i386` and `x86_64` for both single processor and multi-processor configurations.

 # XNU Source Tree